openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 still create a context; other platforms request a zero swap interval to avoid serializing the shared render thread on vertical refresh.
 The macOS backend does not accept every optional context attribute, so the host does not request a debug context or an sRGB default framebuffer there.
 Robust context reset detection is requested only on supported Windows configurations.
+Raspberry Pi 5's Mesa V3D driver exposes desktop OpenGL 3.1, so it can use the normal renderer without pretending to support OpenGL 3.3 or routing desktop GL through Zink.

 Package Map
 ===========